TomArcher/technical-blog/content/posts/meeting-diet/index.md

 +++
-title = "The Meeting Diet: Max Value Under Time & Energy Budgets" date = 2025-08-28T05:00:00-07:00 draft = false categories = ["AI", "Optimization", "Workplace Productivity"]
+title = "The Meeting Diet: An Optimization Approach to Your Calendar" date = 2025-08-28T05:00:00-07:00 draft = false categories = ["AI", "Optimization", "Workplace Productivity"]